louisebolden/software-dev-checklists/after-a-pull-request.md

 # When Reviewing a Pull Request

+The reviewer should always ask themselves the following:

 1. Do I understand the goal of this change?
 2. Have I looked at every line of the diff between the branch and master?
 3. Have I used the code locally?